 Now that we’ve covered all the main diets that you’re likely to encounter on a semi-regular basis, we’ve developed this easy checklist to go through before ordering catering for your office.

 Relax, we've got your back!
-Here are some of the ways we help you accommodate special dietary needs the next time you need to order office catering for a working lunch or event.
+Here are some of the ways we help you accommodate special diets the next time you need to order office catering for a working lunch or event.

 Give us a call on 1300 851 900 — one of the first questions we'll ask is if any of your guests have special dietary requirements.
 It's important you take the time to enquire about their needs and understand their dietary restrictions so we can provide a tasty solution that meets their needs.
 We'll be happy to suggest alternative catering menus or individual food selections that are suitable for their needs.

 Order online — all of our corporate catering menus are marked with special diet icons to indicate if they are gluten free, dairy free, vegan, halal or vegetarian.
 You'll quickly be able to see which options suit your needs.
 Just visit our website on www.orderin.com.au and view our extensive range of catering menus and make your choice.
 If you've got a question about any of our menus, feel free to call us or use the live chat feature on the website to speak to one of our corporate catering experts.

 Specialised menus — we can even create specialised menus in line with your business requirements.
 Your menu will be available each time you order with preselected special dietary options.
 It will save you valuable time and give you the assurance that your guests' needs are met every time.